 - Trade marks – protects brands, such as your business name or logo, and can consist of a word, phrase, picture or a combination of all of these

 - Copyright – protects written, dramatic, musical and artistic works including photos, recordings, software and databases

-· What is it?
-A free online assessment of your business to help you identify and add value to your IP assets.
+Businesses can also access an IP Health Check which is a free online assessment of your business to help you identify and add value to your IP assets.
 Based on your answers to a series of simple questions, it provides a confidential report with advice on how to protect your IP.